 As for the forearms and grip strength, both can help you keep the clubface square when you hit out of thick lies.
 It will also help prevent the clubface from opening up when you hit it on the toe part.
 And for those with a lot of wrist hinge in their swing, stronger forearms and hands can help produce more speed.

 Honestly, there is very little need to spend too much effort training the pectorals, deltoids, and arms directly.
 You can certainly train them, but gaining too much size can hurt your swing from experience.
 Look at my backswing here.
 Mechanically it’s fine, but the size of the deltoid makes it impossible to keep seeing the ball.

 By the way, I have changed my mechanics to involve more hip rotation since then.
 That was at the beginning of the season.

 Pectorals that are too big could also make it harder to keep the lead arm connected to your body (well, it will be connected, but if the chest is bulging too much, the arm will be too far forward).
 And finally, too much pectoral work could decrease your external shoulder rotation range of motion on the trailing arm while will make it hard to shallow the club on the way down.

 Lower body, core, upper back, forearms, in that order.
 This is what you need to focus on if you want to improve your performance.

-Sorry, for being so long-winded, without even yet discussing training, but I feel that to get the most out of training, you need to trust that what you are investing your time and effort it will work.
+Sorry for being so long-winded without even yet discussing training, but I feel that to get the most out of training, you need to trust that investing your time and effort will work.
 This article was in large part to explain why golfers should strength train.
-Thrusting the process is the first pillar or motivation, which is the real key to successful training.
+Thrusting the process is the first pillar of motivation, which is the real key to successful training.

-In part two we will see the best exercises to improve golf performance as well as how you should program training sessions, weeks and phases.
+In part two, we will see the best exercises to improve golf performance and how you should program training sessions, weeks, and phases.